RichTillis/scully-richtillis-portfolio/blog/auth0-firebase-aws-lambda-user-auth-part-2.md

 ## Wrap-up

 In this post, we setup our Firebase project and integrated it into the Angular app.
 We also setup a local Express server to test our code that created Firebase auth tokens.
 Finally we wired everything together to create a complete login process.
-In part 3 of this guide we will take the work we did setting up the Express server and migrate it to AWS lamba.
+In **Part 3** of this guide we will take the work we did setting up the Express server and migrate it to AWS lamba.
 Stay Tuned!

 [1]: https://www.richtillis.com/blog/angular-user-auth-using-auth0-firebase-and-aws-lambda-part-1 "Angular User Auth Using Auth0, Firebase, & AWS Lambda (Part 1)"